lbarchive/TermDir-EyeCandies/CONTRIBUTING.rst

 * Must have one and only one screenshot.
 * Must follow the template below.
 * Must insert your entry in the list following alphabetical order.
-* Addition will only be merged when it achieves a reasonable amount of endorsements.
+* Inclusion will only be merged when it achieves a reasonable amount of endorsements.
 * Please review the rendered HTML on GitHub before creating pull request.
 * If you are not familiar with reStructuredText, you may want to edit via